 - Floor 2

-Organized by Gretchen L. Wagner, Sue and Eugene Mercy, Jr., Assistant Curator, Department of Prints and Illustrated Books.
+The exhibition is organized by Gretchen Wagner, The Sue and Eugene Mercy, Jr., Assistant Curator, Department of Prints and Illustrated Books.

 The Elaine Dannheisser Projects Series is made possible in part by The Junior Associates of The Museum of Modern Art.
 Additional generous support for this exhibition is provided by the Sharjah Art Foundation.
 Special thanks to Pasargad, New York.